-The CARES Act temporarily prohibits rental evictions on properties secured with a government-sponsored enterprise (GSE) mortgage (in other words, financed with loans purchased by Fannie Mae or Freddie Mac), through Dec.
-31, 2020.
+The Biden Administration extended the rental eviction moratorium on properties secured with a government-sponsored enterprise (GSE) mortgage (in other words, financed with loans purchased by Fannie Mae or Freddie Mac), through March 31, 2021.
 Find out if you live in a property that is prohibited from evicting tenants for failing to pay their rent because they are affected by COVID-19.

 The Centers for Disease Control (CDC) issued an order in early September banning landlords from evicting tenants from properties they can no longer afford to rent due to income lost as a result of the coronavirus pandemic.
-The order would make it illegal to evict any qualifying tenant (see criteria, below) in 2020.
-Tenants would still be required to pay rent owed per the terms of the lease, along with any fees, penalties or interest charged by the landlord, in January.
+The order would make it illegal to evict any qualifying tenant (see criteria, below) through March 31, 2021.
+Tenants would still be required to pay rent owed per the terms of the lease, along with any fees, penalties or interest charged by the landlord, in April.

 In order to qualify for the eviction protection, your 2020 income must fall below $99,000 (single) or $198,000 (couple filing a joint tax return); you’ve sought all potential sources of federal housing aid; and you cannot afford to pay the rent due to a pandemic-related job loss or reduced work hours.
 You must declare your inability to pay by filling out and signing the CDC’s form and giving it to your landlord.
 The form can be found here in English, here in Spanish, and here in Vietnamese.